KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 ### What does soft-float and hard-float firmware means?

-After version 5.16.3, Kindles started using hard-float architecture (on-chip floating point unit) for most processing tasks, compared to the soft-float architecture, which emulated in software.
+Starting with version 5.16.3, Kindles started using hard-float architecture (on-chip floating point unit) for most processing tasks, compared to the soft-float architecture, which emulated in software.

 While the underlying system appears mostly the same, many internal changes have made a lot of jailbreaking tools and extensions unusable in modern firmware versions.